tiberiuc/redux-react-firebase/README.md

 - Automatic binding/unbinding
 - Declarative decorator syntax for React components
 - Support for nested props
-- Out of the box support for authentication
+- Out of the box support for authentication (with auto load user profile)
 - Lots of helper functions

 ## Install